On an Information and Control Architecture for Future Electric Energy Systems: Concluding Remarks

 \begin{IEEEbiography} [{ }] {Le Xie} (Fellow, IEEE) received his B.E. degree in Electrical Engineering from Tsinghua University, Beijing, China, in 2004, an M.S. degree in Engineering Sciences from Harvard University, Cambridge, MA, USA, in 2005, and a Ph.D. degree from Carnegie Mellon University, Pittsburgh, PA, USA, in 2009.
 He is currently a professor with the Department of Electrical and Computer Engineering, Texas A\&M University, College Station, TX, USA.
 His research interests include modeling and control of large-scale complex systems, smart grids application with renewable energy resources, and electricity markets. \end{IEEEbiography}

 -2\baselineskip plus -1fil

-\begin{IEEEbiography} [{ }] {Tong Huang} (Member, IEEE) is a postdoctoral associate at Massachusetts Institute of Technology (MIT).
-Before joining MIT, he was a postdoctoral researcher at Texas A\&M University in 2021.
-He received his B.E. degree in Electrical Engineering from North China Electric Power University in 2013 and an M.S. and a Ph.D. degree in Electrical Engineering from Texas A\&M University in 2017 and 2021, respectively.
-He was a Visiting Student with the Laboratory for Information and Decision Systems, MIT, in 2018.
+\begin{IEEEbiography} [{ }] {Tong Huang} (Member, IEEE) is an Assistant Professor in the Department of Electrical and Computer Engineering at San Diego State University (SDSU).
+Before joining SDSU, he was a postdoctoral associate at MIT.
+He received his Ph.D. degree from Texas A\&M University in 2021.
 His industry experience includes an internship with ISO-New England in 2018 and an internship with Mitsubishi Electric Research Laboratories in 2019.
-He received the Best Paper Award at the 2020 IEEE PES General Meeting, the Best Paper Award at the 54-th Hawaii International Conference on System Sciences, Thomas W. Powell'62 and Powell Industries Inc. Fellowship, and Texas A\&M Graduate Teaching Fellowship. \end{IEEEbiography}
+As the first author, he received two Best Paper Awards at the 2020 IEEE PES General Meeting and the 54-th Hawaii International Conference on System Sciences.
+His research focuses on data analytics, cyber security, and modeling and control of power grids with deep renewables. \end{IEEEbiography}